Railway workers to strike over three days in June

 Mr Lynch said the union was open to "meaningful negotiations" with rail bosses and ministers, but warned they would need "new proposals to prevent months of disruption on our railways."

+"Travel habits have changed forever and the railway must change as well," he said.

+"We cannot expect to take more than our fair share of public funds, and so we must modernise our industry to put it on a sound financial footing for the future.
+Failure to modernise will only lead to industry decline and more job losses in the long run."
-Transport Secretary Grant Shapps said the decision by the union was "incredibly disappointing" and said such action could "drive passengers away from the rail network for good".

-He accused RMT of "jumping the gun" but announcing strike dates "when talks have only just begun".
+Transport Secretary Grant Shapps said the decision to strike was "incredibly disappointing" and accused RMT of "jumping the gun" by announcing strike dates "when talks have only just begun".

 "The pandemic has changed travel habits - with 25% fewer ticket sales and the taxpayer stepping in to keep the railways running at a cost of £16bn, equivalent to £600 per household.
 We must act now to put the industry on a sustainable footing," he added.